lurchmath/lde/docs/api-lde.md

    the given new structure.
     * `ID` is interpreted with the same conventions as the `parentID` is for the `insert` function
-    * `newStructure` is a serialized structure, as `structureToInsert` is for the `insert` function (and again, if it does not deserialize to an `InputStructure` instance, this function does nothing)
+    * `newStructure` is a structure (optionally serialized), as `structureToInsert` is for the `insert` function (and again, if it is not an `InputStructure` instance or the serialization of one, this function does nothing)
     * After this operation, `untrackIDs()` will be called in the replaced structure and `trackIDs()` in the replacement; for more information on those functions, see